Festivals by Destination

 Considered the home of polo, Argentina proudly hosts one of the oldest polo competitions in the world.
 Marking the end of the international polo season, the Open Polo Championships attracts competitors from across the globe to contest for the title.
 It is impossible not to be captivated by the incredible skill, sportsmanship and passion which captures the nation throughout the tournament.

-The lost civilization of the mysterious Mayans and the pyramids they left behind really capture the imagination.
+The lost civilisation of the mysterious Mayans and the pyramids they left behind really capture the imagination.
 The iconic Pyramid of Kukulkan, or the El Castillo pyramid, dominates Chichen Itza and demonstrates the Mayans' extraordinary understanding of astromony.
 The main event at the equinox is the appearance of the snake deity Kukulkan, meaning "feathered serpent" in the Yucatec Maya language that was spoken in the Yucatan Peninsula, slithering down the 91 steps of the El Castillo pyramid that is dedicated to him.
 At around 4pm on the spring equinox, the illusion of a snake is created by the shadow of the terraces on the stairway, at the bottom of which are great carved snake heads.

 A tradition harking back to the 1970s, Tapati was founded as a way of promoting and protecting the identity of the Rapa Nui people of Easter Island.
 The festival features a line up of dancing and singing competitions alongside traditional sporting events such as swimming, canoeing and horse racing.
 Literally meaning Rapa Nui week, it is the most important cultural festival on Easter Island and draws visitors from far and wide.
 Throughout the celebrations, the island is divided in two, and peaceful competition and confrontation ensues between the two halves - the perfect platform for islanders to showcase their physical and artistic skills.

 For three days, Belizean chocolate is the star of the show at the Toledo Chocolate Festival.
 Expect chocolate in all its delicious forms served up with a healthy portion of cultural events too.
-This is the perfect way to get under the skin of this fascinating region, learning about the chocolate making process, and celebrating the conditions give Belizean chocolate such a unique flavor.
+This is the perfect way to get under the skin of this fascinating region, learning about the chocolate making process, and celebrating the conditions give Belizean chocolate such a unique flavour.
 With a range of chocolatiers selling their wares, it is the perfect event to satisfy any sweet tooths.

 Taking place every year on the last weekend of March or first weekend of April, the Cape Town International Jazz Festival is the largest music event in sub-Saharan Africa.
 Famed for its line up of both local and international artists, the festival is a celebration of jazz which is unprecedented elsewhere.
 It's no wonder then that it has been coined Africa's Grandest Gathering, celebrating the rich musical heritage of the country.

 Celebrations for Bastille Day stretch far and wide outside of France itself.
 In South Africa's Franschhoek, you will find a vibrant foodie celebration which embraces the joie de vivre of French National Day.
-Food, wine and French fever are all hailed in equal measure and merrymakers are draped in tricolor to ring in the celebrations.
+Food, wine and French fever are all hailed in equal measure and merrymakers are draped in tricolour to ring in the celebrations.
 Against the backdrop of the Huguenot Monument, the food and wine marquee offers produce from some of the well known wineries of the region, including artisan food stalls which serve up authentic South African cuisine such as biltong.
 The entire village throngs with activity, from street artists to musicians and friendly games of boules; the perfect spot for a taste of la belle vie.

 The Hermanus Whale Festival coincides with the annual migration of Southern Right whales, when the mammals come so close to shore that you can spot them from the coastline.
 Considered the best on-land whale watching destination on earth, there is no better place to celebrate the marine life of South Africa.
 The festival aims to promote awareness for the conservation of whales and whilst sea life is the star of the show, the town bursts with sports events, musical performances and kids entertainment over the course of the three days.
 This is the ultimate family friendly attraction to squeeze into your South Africa itinerary.